tamirscherf/Rat_features_extraction/README.md

 ![](visualization/Body_Angle_Linear_Loss_Validation_Graph.png)

-This graph shows the difference between predictions over tags of a validation set.
+This graph shows the difference between tags and predictions of the validation set.

 ## Folders